HuJake/grafana-dashboards/README.md

 ```
 curl -u <grafana admin user>:<grafana admin password> -H "Content-Type: application/json" http://<grafana ip address>:3000/api/datasources -XPOST -d @<filename>.json
 ```
-Now you can log into the grafana instance and import the dashboards.

 For the node-exporter dashboard the following exporter needs to be installed: